How to Build a Year Round Capsule Wardrobe: 20 Pieces

 Do Capsule Wardrobes Have to Be Boring?

 The idea that a capsule wardrobe must be full of neutral, camel, or white garments is outdated.
-Truth be told, it can contain fun, floral, and vibrant pieces, as long as you can coordinate them deftly into cohesive looks.
+Truth be told, it can contain fun, floral, and vibrant pieces, as long as you can coordinate them tastefully into cohesive looks.

 How to Build A Strong Base for A Capsule Wardrobe?